 Appraisal management company applicants can obtain an application and attachments from the Georgia Real Estate Commission, Real Estate Appraisers Board.
 The registration application will need to be completed and returned along with the registration fee.

-Controlling person of the company will need to complete the Lawful Presence Verification form and provide a Georgia Criminal Information Center (GCIC) background check report.
-Controlling person’s that reside somewhere other than Georgia will need to obtain statewide criminal background report from the state they live in.
+The controlling person of the company will need to complete the Lawful Presence Verification form and provide a Georgia Criminal Information Center (GCIC) background check report.
+Controlling persons that reside somewhere other than Georgia will need to obtain statewide criminal background report from the state they live in.

 Any individual owner with at least 50% interest in the Appraisal Management Company must also provide a criminal background check report (GCIC report or other state report).

-Premium for a Georgia Appraisal Management Company Bond is dependent on owner(s) credit.
+The premium that you pay for a Georgia Appraisal Management Company Bond is dependent on owner's credit.